mqtt-tools/mqttwarn/docs/index.rst

    :target: #

-*mqttwarn* is a highly configurable MQTT message router, where the routing targets are notification plugins, written in Python.
+*mqttwarn* is a highly configurable MQTT message router, where the routing targets are notification plugins, primarily written in Python.
 A picture says a thousand words.

 ********